Substitute Decisions Act

-Capacity and Incapacity
+Capacity and incapacity

-Capacity is presumed under the Act.
+Capacity is presumed under the Act if the person is over 18 for management of property or 16 for personal care decisions.
 This means that before a person's right to make decisions for him/herself is removed it must be proven that they do not have capacity.
 Incapacity is the term for a person who cannot make these decisions.

-In terms of medical treatment, incapacity is defined as not being able to "understand information that is relevant to making a decision concerning his or her own health care, nutrition, shelter, clothing, hygiene or safety, or is not able to appreciate the reasonably foreseeable consequences of a decision or lack of decision."
+In terms of personal care, incapacity is defined as not being able to "understand information that is relevant to making a decision concerning his or her own health care, nutrition, shelter, clothing, hygiene or safety, or is not able to appreciate the reasonably foreseeable consequences of a decision or lack of decision."
 The key concepts are understanding information about a condition and appreciating the results of treatment options, including refusing treatment.

 In terms of managing one's property, incapacity is similarly defined as being unable to "understand information that is relevant to making a decision in the management of his or her property, or is not able to appreciate the reasonably foreseeable consequences of a decision or lack of decision."